jgnewman/einlandr/README.md

 Einlandr is optimized for Postgres.
 You can switch this out for something else if you'd like but I wouldn't recommend it unless you are intimately familiar with all of the Einlandr source code.
 A lot of things are bootstrapped for you and they assume a Postgres database.

-To set up a local database, make sure you have Postgres installed and some method of checking in your database to make sure everything is working.
+To set up a local database, make sure you have Postgres installed and some method of looking inside your database to make sure everything is working.
 If you're a visual person and are using a Mac, I highly recommend [Postico](https://eggerapps.at/postico/).

 Einlandr can't actually create a database for you so you'll need to do this yourself.
 I'll have to assume you already know how to create databases.
 With Postico, hit "connect", click "localhost" at the top, then click the "+ Database" button at the bottom.
 Give your database a name.